user1342/Virtual-Distancing/README.md

 <p align="center"><img src="media\infection.gif" alt="Install Blocked Notification" width="400"/></p>

+Virtual Distancing can be used as a long range game of tag, capture the flag game, or as an educational tool to show how infection works.

 ## The Internals
 This application uses [WiFi Direct](https://developer.android.com/training/connect-devices-wirelessly/wifi-direct) (Also known as WiFiP2P) to find nearby devices up to 200 meters away.
 A device can be in one of two states, infected and clean.
 An infected device sets up a WifiP2P network service broadcasting that it is infected, while a clean device searches for these network services and if it finds one then also becomes infected.
 A foreground service is setup which listens for these nearby Network Services.